 Volunteer Application & Guidelines

-For the safety of our students, anyone entering our campus (both LMS and LMMS) past the front desk area at any time during the school day (8am-3:15pm) must be an approved volunteer.
+For the safety of our students, anyone entering our campus (both LMS and LMMS) past the reception area at any time during a school day (8am-3:15pm) must be an approved volunteer.
 This includes eating lunch with your child at LMS (age 3 through grade 6 only), Tuesday morning visits at LMS, volunteering during the school day at either campus, attending field trips, school events during the school day, etc.

 To Become a Lakeland Montessori Approved Volunteer: